Who might succeed Liz Truss as UK prime minister? - KESQ

 “The prime minister is not under a desk,” Mordaunt confirmed Tuesday — in a performance that seemed as much about pitching herself as it did about helping the PM.

-Mordaunt came third in the last leadership election, narrowly missing out on being put before the members — among whom she was expected to do well, in part due to her military credentials.
-Mordaunt is a reservist of the Royal Navy and served a short spell as Secretary of State for Defence.
+Mordaunt came third in the last leadership election, narrowly missing out on being put before the members.
+With 105 votes from MPs in the last election, she too is expected to clear the newt threshold.
+She is expected to perform well among the party membership, in part due to her military credentials.
+Mordaunt is a reservist of the Royal Navy and served a short spell as Secretary of State for Defense.

 Like Sunak, she is from the more moderate wing of the party.
 There was even talk among MPs of the two forming a “dream team” ticket, although this is yet to materialize — and it is unclear if either would accept being chancellor over taking the top job.